Home Page Reunion Research DNA Project Email announcements Chat on Facebook

 Descendants of Johann Michael Bolts and his wife Maria Barbara Lauten

-and their three children who came into the U.S. in October of 1737 at Philadelphia.
+who came into the U.S. in October of 1737 at Philadelphia.

 Public Records shown on this site are not copyrighted by us.